bchanudet/nodemcu-clock/README.md

 ## Firmware

-The NodeMCU firmware was built against the master branch and includes the following modules: gpio, net, node, rtctime, sntp, tmr, wifi.
+The NodeMCU firmware was built against the master branch and includes the following modules: file gpio net node rtctime sntp tmr uart wifi.

 ### Flashing the firmware